Last updated on 7th June 2024

 21. Bring your pet to work day!

-So allowing your team to bring their pets into work occasionally can be a huge perk.
-And, according to C Suite individuals who have implemented this, 28% think that pets keep workers calm during stressful work days and 23% agree that workers are more productive with their pet as a desk mate
+Allowing your team to bring their pets into work occasionally can be a huge perk.
+And, according to C Suite individuals who have implemented this, 28% think that pets keep workers calm during stressful work days and 23% agree that workers are more productive with their pet as a desk mate.

 If you work from home, you can still implement a “bring your pet to work” day.
 You could organise an optional video call for your team where they can meet each other’s pets.